Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Study Design

-For the 1,823 projects, we use GitHub APIs~\cite{GitHubAPI} and a web scraper to find all the latest Dependabot PRs (before Feburary 14, 2022) and collect PR statistics, bodies, CI check results, and timeline events.
-By leveraging a distributed pool of Cloudflare workers~\cite{CloudflareWorker}, this web scraper empowers us to bypass the limitation of GitHub APIs (which is unhandy for collecting CI check results for PRs) and retrieve pull requests events and checks at scale.
+\textbf{PR Collection.} We use GitHub REST API~\cite{GitHubAPI} and a web scraper to find all Dependabot PRs (before February 14, 2022) in the projects and collect PR statistics, CI test results, and timeline events.
+By leveraging a distributed pool of Cloudflare workers~\cite{CloudflareWorker}, this web scraper empowers us to bypass the limitation of GitHub APIs (which is unhandy for collecting CI test results for PRs) and retrieve PR events and CI test results at scale.
 The PR body can tell which dependency this PR is updating, its current version, and its updated version.
-By the end of this stage, we obtain 540,665 Dependabot pull requests (71.1\% with a CI check result), updating 15,390 dependencies between 167,841 version pairs.
+By the end of this stage, we obtain 540,665 Dependabot PRs (71.1\% with a CI test result), updating 15,390 dependencies between 167,841 version pairs.

 Our next task is to identify security updates from all of the PRs created by Dependabot.
 However, Dependabot is no longer labeling security updates due to security reasons.
 Instead, Dependabot is showing a banner on the PR web page which is only visible to repository administrators by default \cite{DependabotAlertAccess}.
 Therefore, we choose to construct a mirror of the GitHub security advisory database~\cite{GitHubAdvisory} and identify security PRs ourselves by checking whether the PR updates a version with a vulnerability entry at the time of PR creation.
+More specifically, we identify a PR to be a security update PR if: 1) the dependency and its current version matches a vulnerability in the GitHub security advisory database; 2) the updated version is newer than the version that fixes this vulnerability (i.e., no vulnerability after update); 3) the PR is created after the vulnerability disclosure in CVE.
 Eventually, we identify 37,313 security update PRs (6.9\%) from the 540,665 Dependabot PRs in total.